 5 Secrets Spouses Keep That Hurt Their Marriage

-Problems below the surface eventually show themselves.
-Many times in ugly or explosive ways.
-Keeping secrets from a spouse is one of those problems.
+Problems below the surface eventually show themselves, many times in ugly or explosive ways.
+One of those problems is when you are married with secrets that you are keeping from your spouse.
 If love, trust, and intimacy are the oxygen that fuels your marriage, having secrets is like putting faulty wires in the tank.
 The results can be catastrophic.
 On the surface, it may seem like your marriage is smooth sailing, but one minute later, it’s in a fight for its life when those secrets blow up.
 Here are 5 secrets spouses keep that hurt their marriage.

 1. Unhappiness in the Marriage